Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

 The magnetic phase boundaries are clearly detected by the magnetization of several lattice periods and magnetization axes.
-Because we use the SSD, the values of magnetization are measured at the center of the system is not influenced by the boundary effect and is free of finite-size effect.
-Here, we measure the magnetization along the $x'$ and $y'$ axes which are obtained by rotating the $x$ abd $y$ axes by $\pi/4$ about the $z$-axis.
+Because we use the SSD, the values of magnetization measured at the center of the system is not influenced by the boundary effect and is free of finite-size effects.
+Here, we measure the magnetization along the $x'$ and $y'$ axes which are obtained by rotating the $x$ and $y$ axes by $\pi/4$ about the $z$-axis.
 Indeed, our Hamiltonian Eq.(\ref{eq:ham}) remains unchanged under the $\pi$-rotation about both the $\bm x'=(-1,1,0)$ and $\bm y'=(1,1,0)$ axes, where the spins are transformed as $(S^x,S^y,S^z)\rightarrow (-S^y,-S^x,-S^z)$ and $(S^y,S^x,-S^z)$, respectively.
 It is thus natural to consider the two as magnetic easy axes.
-We can thus introduce the order parameters of the F state $S^\alpha_i+S^\alpha_{i+1}+S^\alpha_{i+2}+S^\alpha_{i+3}$, AF-UD state $S^\alpha_i-S^\alpha_{i+1}+S^\alpha_{i+2}-S^\alpha_{i+3}$, and AF-UUDD state, $S^\alpha_i\pm S^\alpha_{i+1}-S^\alpha_{i+2}\mp S^\alpha_{i+3}$.
+We can thus introduce the order parameters of the magnetic phases as in Eq.(\ref{eq:orderpm}).
 In Fig.~\ref{f3}, we show these uniform and staggered magnetization along $\alpha=x',y'$ for two parameters across the phase diagram.
-In the case of $\theta=0.1\pi$, $x'$-component of these magnetizations are exactly zero throughout $\phi$ and are not shown.
+In the case of $\theta=0.1\pi$ ($\Gamma/J\approx0.32$), $x'$-component of these magnetizations are exactly zero throughout $\phi$ and are not shown.
 Otherwise, the magnetic phases have one of the magnetizations being finite, and are exclusive to each other, capturing the phase boundaries very well.
 The types of magnetizations are summarized in Fig.~\ref{f1}(b).